Lectures on AKSZ Sigma Models for Physicists: Quantization

+where the first term is the solution of the classical equations of motion and the second term is the Poisson bracket of $F$ and $G$.
+This correlation function satisfies the first condition in Definition \ref{defquant}.

-and higher order terms are determined from the Feynman diagrams.
-The Poisson sigma model has been determined from only a Poisson structure on $M$, higher terms in the expansion are described by $f^{ij}$ and its differentiations.
-From the equation (\ref{correlationfunction}), this correlation function satisfies the first condition in the definition \ref{defquant} of a deformation quantization.
+Higher-order terms are determined by the Feynman diagrams.
+From equation (\ref{correlationfunction}), the Poisson sigma model has been determined only by the Poisson structure on $M$, and thus higher-order terms in the expansion are expressed by $f^{ij}$ and its derivatives.

-If $f^{ij}(x)=f^{ij}=$constant, the perturbation is simplified in all orders.
-In this case, only tree graphs are nonzero, therefore we obtain
+If $f^{ij}(x) $ is a constant, the perturbation is simplified at all orders.
+In this case, \eqref{taylorexpansion} has one vertex without derivatives of $f$, $\frac{1}{2} f^{ij}(x) \ba_i \ba_j $.
+Therefore, we obtain

-This is nothing but the Moyal product, which is a star product for the constant $f^{ij}$.
+This is nothing but the Moyal product, which is the star product derived from the constant antisymmetric tensor $f^{ij}$.